alecramsay/rdafn/README.md

 # rdafn

-Redistricting analytics in Python exposed as an AWS lambda function
+Compute analytics for an ensemble of redistricting plans.